I AM A BRAIN SCIENTIST AND I LET MY SON PLAY FOOTBALL

 First Time Registering Online?

-Make sure that when you enter the Registration System you create a new account if it is your first time using the process.
-If you played in the RFL anytime since 2012 you will be a "Returning Player" and always use the initial account you created, in fact all of your information will be there and the process will take about 2 minutes.
+"Returning Players" - If you played in the RFL anytime since 2013 you will be a and always use the initial account you created, in fact all of your information will be there and the process will take about 2 minutes.
 If you want to register another family member that has not played before you will access the account you created for the first family member and almost all of your information will already be entered.

 The Registration Fee Refunds and Discounts.